mossberg/mossberg.github.io/source/about/index.md

 ### Hi, I'm Mark Mossberg.

-**tl;dr**: I like making and breaking things.
+I'm a senior at [Northeastern University](http://ece.neu.edu), studying Computer Engineering and I'm mainly interested in operating systems, compilers, and systems security.

-I'm a junior at [Northeastern University](http://ece.neu.edu), studying Computer Engineering.
-My main interests include operating and embedded systems, and systems exploitation and reverse engineering.
+I'm also currently looking for a full time job in any of these areas!

 You might also catch me trying my hand at web/app development, but don't tell anyone ;).